vueuse/vueuse/CONTRIBUTING.md

 - You can find the function template under `packages/core/_template/`, details explained in the [Function Folder](#function-folder) section.
 - When writing documentation for your function, the `<!--FOOTER_STARTS-->` and `<!--FOOTER_ENDS-->` will be automatically updated at build time, so don't feel the need to update them.

 > Please note you don't need to update the `indexes.json` or packages' `index.ts`.
-They are auto generated.
+They are auto-generated.

 ### New add-ons